Know Your Body Composition

 This method involves sitting on a scale that gets lowered into a pool of water.
 After you exhale to empty your lungs and submerge yourself completely underwater, researchers measure how much water is displaced.
 Using a specific formula, they can determine your body fat composition.
 Unfortunately, it can be difficult to determine the volume of air that remains in your lungs after you breathe out, which can skew the results.
 Plus, there aren’t many places that offer the test.

 Dual Energy X-ray Absorptiometry (DEXA) Scan

 This highly accurate test, which is often used to measure bone density, is just like getting an X-ray, except a very low dose of radiation is used—must less than if you have your chest imaged, for example.
 This small amount of radiation passes through different types of tissues at different rates.
 By using this information, weight loss physicians are able to measure your body fat, as well as muscle mass and bone mass, which tells them how much lean tissue you have.
-Although the DEXA is expensive and not widely available, it’s by far the most accurate test for measuring body composition.
-It’s considered the “gold standard” among scientists.
+DEXA is becoming more widely available and the cost is coming down.

 Once you find out your body composition, you can work with your primary care physician, a nutritionist or a trainer to create an eating and exercise plan that will help you find the right balance of body fat and lean tissue for a healthier you.